Polish name

-The law requires a given name to indicate the person's gender.
-Almost all Polish female names end in a vowel -a, and most male names end in a consonant or a vowel other than a.
-There are, however, a few male names that end in a, which are very old and uncommon, such as Barnaba, Bonawentura, Boryna, Jarema, Kosma, Kuba (a diminutive of Jakub) and Saba.
-Maria is a female name that can be used also as a middle (second) name for males.
+Polish names are inflected for gender.
+Most female names end in the vowel -a, and most male names end in a consonant or a vowel other than a.
+There are, however, a few male names that end in a, which are often old and uncommon, such as Barnaba, Bonawentura, Jarema, Kosma, Kuba (formerly only a diminutive of Jakub, but nowadays also a given name on its own) and Saba.
+Maria is a female name that can also be used as a middle name for males.

 Since the High Middle Ages, Polish-sounding surnames ending with the masculine -ski suffix, including -cki and -dzki, and the corresponding feminine suffix -ska/-cka/-dzka were associated with the nobility (Polish szlachta), which alone, in the early years, had such suffix distinctions.
 They are widely popular today.